Mesembryanthemum cordifolium L.fil.

 Mesembryanthemum cordifolium, Litocarpus cordifolius, Ludolfia cordifolius, Tetracoilanthus cordifolius

-Mesembryanthemum cordifolium, formerly known as Aptenia cordifolia, is a mat-forming succulent with many branching stems from a woody base.
+Mesembryanthemum cordifolium, formerly known as Aptenia cordifolia, is a mat-forming succulent with many branching stems that grow from a woody base.
 The fleshy stems are 4-angled or rounded and up to 24 inches (60 cm) long.
-Leaves are fleshy, flat, heart- to oval-shaped, bright green, and up to 1.2 inches (3 cm) long.
+Leaves are fleshy, bright green, flat, heart- to oval-shaped, and up to 1.2 inches (3 cm) long.
 Flowers are bright pink to purplish, appear in the leaf axils, and are open during the day.
 Fruits are up to 0.4 inches (1 cm) long capsules with brown tuberose seeds.
 Perhaps the most common plant seen under this name is Aptenia 'Red Apple', a hybrid with red flowers and bright green leaves, whose parents are A. cordifolia and Mesembryanthemum haeckelianum (formerly known as Platythyra haeckeliana or Aptenia haeckeliana).

 USDA hardiness zones 8a to 10b: from 10 °F (−12.2 °C) to 40 °F (+4.4 °C).